 What does "tartare" means

-Now Tartare applies to other raw dishes like fish or meat, for example, Tuna Tartare was introduced by Le Duc in Paris in 1975.
+Now Tartare applies to other raw dishes like fish or meat.
+For example, Tuna Tartare was introduced by Le Duc in Paris in 1975.

 For those of you who don't know, Chef Auguste Escoffier was the "Chef of the Kings and the King of Chefs", this title was earned during his direction of the kitchen at the Savoy Hotel from 1890-99.
-I went to visit his museum and you can watch it on my youtube channel: Museum Escoffier Villeneuve Loubet

 More French starters for a standing party

 This salmon tartare is a perfect starter for a standing party as guests can easily serve themselves and eat it standing.
-Another typical French starter with salmon is (1) Salmon with Blini, smoked salmon served over a savory pancake.

 If you would like something different you can serve the (2) savoury pancakes with other toppings, and here are some ideas.